 This image was taken when my dad and I woke up at 4am to catch a flight to embark on Day 1 of visiting factories.
 That was the day I knew every decision I made would matter, and would have an effect greater than just me.
 Much of fashion is an unsustainable cycle of excess and waste and exploitation, but it doesn’t have to be.
 And I knew as the sole decision maker of a small brand that was starting fresh, that I could do things my way.
 It's both an intimidating and empowering feeling.
-I think this is what growth feels like?

 “Animal-free” is the bare minimum, but it shouldn’t be the standard for calling a product vegan.

 It’s not enough to use animal-free materials, if they were created with harsh chemicals and toxins, or weren’t designed to last.

 It’s not enough to use animal-free materials, if the bag was made in poor working conditions, with disregard for any pair of hands that touched it along the way.

 It’s not enough to make animal-free bags, if they’re overproduced with lots of leftover inventory.

 It’s not enough to be an animal-free company, if you don’t communicate with customers and resolve their concerns in a timely and respectful manner.

 So yes, we make “vegan” bags.
 But we stand for so much more than that.
 I want the term vegan to be a reflection of our values and the care we put into each and every bag.